Display aspect ratio

 Some common aspect ratios for computer displays.
 4:3 is an old non-widescreen monitor standard, also used in some tablet computers.
 The first popular widescreen ratio for computer displays was 16:10, and 16:9 has been the most common ratio since 2012.

-The display aspect ratio (DAR) is the aspect ratio of a display device and so the proportional relationship between the physical width and the height of the display. numbers separated by a colon (x:y), where x corresponds to the width and y to the height.
+The display aspect ratio (DAR) is the aspect ratio of a display device.
+It is a proportional relationship between the physical width and the height of the display.
+It is expressed as a pair of integer numbers separated by a colon (x:y), where x corresponds to the width and y to the height.
 Common aspect ratios for displays, past and present, include 5:4, 4:3, 16:10, and 16:9.